itmat/rum/INSTALL.md

 ```

 You should also be able to install RUM in a non-standard location by
-passing a `PREFIX=/some/path` option to the `perl Makefile.PL step`,
+passing a `INSTALL_BASE=/some/path` option to the `perl Makefile.PL
-but if you do that you'll need to modify your PERL5LIB so that perl
-can find the RUM libraries.
-Installing it in a system location is
-easiest.
+step`.
+RUM should automatically find all of its perl modules if you
+install it in this manner.

 Installing Indexes
 ------------------